unclebobJR/vpntorrent/README.md

 # vpntorrent

 Torrenting through a vpn tunnel requires sometimes a complete restart of torrent programme and tunnel.
-This script make sure it is all fresh again.
+This was the original reason, but has been expanded as learning project for Ansible.
+Therefore, there are two ways of establishing this:
+* Via Ansible
+* Via the original script.
+This one is deprecated in favour of the Ansible way.

+# Ansible
+Using ansible configuration the pi will be updated and upgraded and openvpn and qbittorrent wille be installed and configured.

+## Pre-Requisites
+* NAS with mount source
+* Ansible > 2.\*
+* VPN CA and CRT files
+* Adjusted secrets and possibly vars files (examples can be found)
+* Adjust the hosts file

+## Usage
+ansible-playbook playbook.yml -i hosts

+# vpntorrent.py
+DEPRECATED using a python script

 ## Pre-Requisites
 * openVPN already setup and configured